petterip/purchase-data/README.md

 sparse purchase data with nutritional details.
 Lastly, the data is visualized for the informant to evaluate its usefulness and meaningfulness.

 Visualizations make use of <a target="_blank" href="https://www.amcharts.com/">AmCharts</a> and <a href="https://gitlab.com/ledancs/hFigures">hFigures</a>.
-The implementation makes use of SQLite database for simplicity and Clojure <a target="_blank" href="http://www.luminusweb.net/">Luminus framework</a> to minimize the custom code base.
+The implementation uses SQLite database for simplicity and Clojure <a target="_blank" href="http://www.luminusweb.net/">Luminus framework</a> to minimize the custom code base.
 <br/><br/>